cloudmesh-community/book/chapters/cloud/use-cases.md

 Science Data and Information System (ESDIS) provide key core capabilities for NASA's Earth Science Data Systems (ESDS) Program.

-According to <https://earthdata.nasa.gov/about>, EOSDIS *"provides end-to-end capabilities for managing NASA’s Earth science data from various sources – satellites, aircraft, field measurements, and various other programs*" and "*provides capabilities for command and control, scheduling, data capture and initial (Level 0) processing"* for the Earth-Observing System (EOS) satellites NASA manages.
-The ESDIS project, on the other hand, manages the downstream processes and capabilities which include *"generation of higher level (Level 1-4) science data products for EOS missions; archiving and distribution of data products from EOS and other satellite missions, as well as aircraft and field measurement campaigns"* [@earthdata-about]. @fig:use-cases-es-esdops
+According to <https://earthdata.nasa.gov/about>, EOSDIS * "provides end-to-end capabilities for managing NASA's Earth science data from various sources – satellites, aircraft, field measurements, and various other programs*" and "*provides capabilities for command and control, scheduling, data capture and initial (Level 0) processing "* for the Earth-Observing System (EOS) satellites NASA manages.
+The ESDIS project, on the other hand, manages the downstream processes and capabilities which include * "generation of higher level (Level 1-4) science data products for EOS missions; archiving and distribution of data products from EOS and other satellite missions, as well as aircraft and field measurement campaigns"* [@earthdata-about]. @fig:use-cases-es-esdops